Mr-Io/c-language-solutions/docs/solutions/chapter_1.rst

     * We have changed the name of `getname` to `mygetname` because there is a previous declaration of `getline` in `<stdio>`.

+..  talk about short circuiting of && and || and how the order of
+    evaluation is not specified for  other operators including function arguments.

 Exercise 1-17
 -------------